GlobalSuite® API

 Rate Limit

-To avoid performance issues or brute force attacks such as DDoS or similar, a rate limit mechanism has been implemented, which restricts the number of API calls that can be made within a time period.
+To avoid performance issues or brute force attacks such as DDoS or similar, a rate limit mechanism has been implemented, restricting the number of API calls that can be made within a given time period.

-This limit is general, so the total number of calls made with the same API Key is taken into account, even if they are calls to different endpoints or records.
+This limit is general, so the total number of calls made with the same API Key is considered, even if they are calls to different endpoints or records.

 Currently, this limit is 180 calls per minute.

-If this limit is exceeded, subsequent calls will return the error message 429 "Too Many Attempts" to indicate that the rate limit has been exceeded, and it will be necessary to wait to continue using it.
+If this limit is exceeded, subsequent calls will return the error message 429 "Too Many Attempts," indicating that the rate limit has been exceeded, and it will be necessary to wait to continue using it.

 image2022-4-13_13-26-12.png?version=8&modificationDate=1693487682000&cacheVersion=1&api=v2&width=291